vbonnin/ER_to_relational_and_normalization/README.md

 We have created our foreign keys to relate the tables as well, as we have created a new table to do the many-to-many relationship between medication and prescription.

 ![](img/relational_model.png)

+## DDL and DML

+Finally, we create a DDL and DML, you can find in our repo.